shishifubing/app-web-django-assignment/README.md

 <!-- description -->

-SSR web app I built for a fullstack web developer course
+SSR web app I built for a Fullstack Python Web Developer course

 Task list can be found in [doc]